raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 The Ride Service is now loosely coupled to the Billing Service and it is only dependent on the data pipeline uptime and performance, which is largely superior to the Billing Service.
 The Ride Service does not even need to know the Billing Service exists or how to use its API!

-The Billing Service will probably need some extra informations about the ride or the user.
+The Billing Service will probably need some extra information about the ride or the user.
 Some subscribers (4) can pull data from the pipeline different queues and join data to produce a new enhance commit log.
 This is called streaming processing (ex: Spark Streaming, Samza, ...).
 For example, we could have a worker that will enhance the ride event, joining the `user_id` with data from the `user queue` of the system.
 It will then publish this joined data event to a new queue (5) which will be consumed by the Billing Service subscribers (6).

 Once the Billing Service successfully processed the ride event, then it could emit its own billing event, and the Notification Service would catch it up and send a notification back to the user for example.